shalivan/shalivan.github.io/_posts/PSY/10-01-01-Game_Theory.md

 Dummy player have 0 value

+**Pareto efficiency**
+Outcom is Pareto optimal if there is no outcome that makes at least one player better off without making any player worse off.

 ## Competitive
 **How to be smart.**

 **Nash equilibrium**
+optimal outcome of a game is where no player have incentives to deviate from initial strategy.
-(decide to be better off no matter what opponent will do) (rational play when more then one player. not only define start but always believes) Is a concept within game theory where the optimal outcome of a game is where no player have incentives to deviate from initial strategy.
+(decide to be better off no matter what opponent will do) (rational play when more then one player. not only define start but always believes)

+Every player play `best response`  strategy  to what other doing.
+Knowing other strategies and have no insentives to cheat.

 ### Zero Sum Game